pe712/PSC/docs/docs/racecar.md

 # Conclusion

-You can now copy some nodes and the racecar and run them:
+You can now add some nodes and the racecar and run them:
 ```sh
 rosrun mypackage mynode
 ```